 8.1 Position, Defaults, Inheritance and Overriding of Data Categories

-The following table summarizes for each data category which selection, default value, and inheritance and overriding behavior applies.
+The following table summarizes for each data category which selection, default value, and inheritance and overriding behavior apply.
 It also provides data category identifiers used in Section 5.8: ITS Tools Annotation.

 Default values apply if both local and global selection are absent.
-The default value for the Translate data category for example mandates that elements are translatable, and attributes are not translatable if there is no translateRule element and no translate attribute available.
+The default value for the Translate data category, for example, mandates that elements are translatable, and attributes are not translatable if there is no translateRule element and no translate attribute available.

 Inheritance describes whether ITS information is applicable to child elements of nodes and attributes related to these nodes or their child notes.
-The inheritance for the Translate data category for example mandates that all child elements of nodes are translatable whereas all attributes related to these the nodes or their child notes are not translatable.
+The inheritance for the Translate data category, for example, mandates that all child elements of nodes are translatable whereas all attributes related to these the nodes or their child notes are not translatable.

 For ITS data categories with inheritance, the information conveyed by the data category can be overridden.
 For example, a local translate attribute overrides the Translate information conveyed by a global translateRule.